Hrashid789/ora2pgWorkshop/Hands-on lab/Before the HOL - Migrating Oracle to PostgreSQL.md

     ![The Review + create tab is displayed, with a Validation passed message.](/Media/migrate8.jpg "Create a virtual machine Review + create tab")

 6. It may take 10+ minutes for the virtual machine to complete provisioning.
-You can move on to the next task while waiting for the lab VM to provision.
+You can move on to the next tasks while waiting for the lab VM to provision.

+### Task 3: Install PostgreSQL binaries

+In this task, you will install postgres binaries to be able to connect to PostgreSQL PaaS service and deploy migrated code and load data.

+1. Connect to your Azure VM

+2. Switch to root and install postgres binaries:

+        dnf module enable postgresql:12
+        dnf install postgresql

-### Task 3: Register the Microsoft DataMigration resource provider
+### Task 4: Register the Microsoft DataMigration resource provider

 In this task, you will register the `Microsoft.DataMigration` resource provider with your subscription in Azure.